Margin of Safety Calculator

 MoS (%) = (Intrinsic Value − Current Price) ÷ Intrinsic Value × 100

 If a stock's intrinsic value is $100 and it trades at $70, the margin of safety is 30%.
-If it trades at $110, the margin is −10% — meaning you are paying a 10% premium over fair value.
+If it trades at $110, the margin is negative 10%, meaning you are paying a 10% premium over fair value.
 The formula is straightforward, but its power lies in the quality of the intrinsic value estimate feeding it.

 How Much Margin of Safety Is Enough?

-Graham typically required a margin of safety of at least 33% for common stocks and 10–20% for investment-grade bonds.
-The required cushion depends on the uncertainty of the intrinsic value estimate: the more difficult the business to value, the larger the required margin of safety.
+Graham typically required a margin of safety of at least 33% for common stocks and 10 to 20% for investment-grade bonds.
+The required cushion depends on the uncertainty of the intrinsic value estimate: the more difficult the business to value (e.g., early-stage companies, cyclical industries), the larger the required margin of safety.
+For straightforward, stable businesses with predictable cash flows, a 15 to 20% margin may be adequate.

-Our calculator uses these thresholds as guidance: above 30% is a Strong Buy signal, 15–30% is a Buy, 0–15% is a Hold (potential interest but limited cushion), and below 0% is Overvalued.
-These are not hard rules — they are starting points for further analysis.
+Our calculator uses these thresholds as guidance: above 30% is a Strong Buy signal, 15 to 30% is a Buy, 0 to 15% is a Hold (potential interest but limited cushion), and below 0% is Overvalued (trading above estimated intrinsic value).
+These are not hard rules; they are starting points for further analysis.
+A 5% margin of safety on a rock-solid blue-chip may be more attractive than a 40% margin on a highly speculative company.

 Using This Tool Alongside Other Value Calculators